PremchandJalla/HackNJITBOT/README.md

    - After generating the response (whether from context in the vector database or web scraping), the bot **stores the output in the conversation log** for future reference.

 6. **Timeout Handling and Fine-Tuned BERT** ⏱️
    - If the NVIDIA LLM takes too long to generate a response, the bot activates a **fine-tuned BERT model** as a fallback.
-This BERT model, fine-tuned on NJIT-specific data, quickly generates a response to ensure the user isn’t kept waiting.
+This BERT model, fine-tuned on yeshiva-specific data, quickly generates a response to ensure the user isn’t kept waiting.
    - The response from the BERT model is also **stored in the conversation log**, allowing for quick retrieval in future queries.

 7. **Store in Conversation Log** 🗂️